-The next point I will concisely notice in conclusion, shall be the place.
-This winepress was "without the city."
-I think there are two ideas here intended, first to indicate the Jews rejection of him, and his being put out of the city was typified by the burnt offering that was burnt without the camp.
-Now says the apostle, "so Jesus, that he might sanctify the people with his own blood, suffered without the gate.
-Let us therefore go forth unto him without the camp."
+The next point I will concisely notice in conclusion, shall be THE PLACE.
+This winepress was 'without the city.'
+I think there are two ideas there intended, first to indicate the Jews' rejection of him-and his being put out of the city was typified by the burnt offering that was burnt without the camp.
+Now saith the apostle, 'so Jesus, that he might sanctify the people with his own blood, suffered without the gate.
+Let us therefore go forth unto him without the camp.'
 I think the term camp there is a military term, not a mere pilgrimage term.
-The Israelite nation was a hostile camp, they fought against Christ, and reproached all that followed him.
-Now says the apostle, let us go out of this hostile camp, "bearing his reproach, for here we have no continuing city, but we seek one to come."
+The Israelitish nation was an hostile camp-they fought against Christ, and reproached all that followed him.
+Now saith the apostle, let us go out of this hostile camp, bearing his reproach, for here we have no continuing city, but we seek one to come.'
 This earthly Jerusalem had become a cage of unclean birds, nothing but enmity against Jesus Christ.
 I think that is one idea intended.
-And I think there is one more idea intended by his suffering without the city, and that is this: to denote that his sacrifice was not a mere metropolitan sacrifice, but a cosmopolitan sacrifice; that is that it was not a mere sacrifice for one city or one people merely, but a sacrifice for the whole world.
-"He is the propitiation for our sins, says John, and not for ours only, but for the sins of the whole world."
-There is a world of sinners whom Christ has loved, and whom he loves, never leaves, but loves them to the end; there is a world of sinners that the Holy Ghost shall convince of sin, there is a world of sinners that Christ came to save, and that world of sinners shall appear a world of saints at the last, at the Redeemer's right hand.
-"I if I be lifted up will draw all men unto me;" he has done so in the sense here intended, all classes and orders of men he has drawn unto him; and will continue to do so.
-Is it not therefore a mere metropolitan tabernacle, or a mere Surrey Tabernacle, that he came to found, but a cosmopolitan one; one in which all nations should flow; he being the minister of the sanctuary and of the true tabernacle that God pitched, and not man.
+And I think there is one more idea intended by his suffering without the city, and that is this: to denote that his sacrifice was not a suffering without the city, and that is this: that his sacrifice was not a mere metropolitan sacrifice, but a cosmopolitan sacrifice; that is, that it was not a sacrifice for one city or one people merely, but a sacrifice for the whole world.
+He is the propitiation for our sins, saith John, and not for ours only, but for the sins of the whole world.'
+There is a world of sinners whom God hath loved, and whom he loves he never leaves, but loves them to the god of the loved, and whom he loves he Holy leaves, but loves them to the end; there is a world of sinners that the Holy Ghost shall convince of sin-there is a world of sinners that Christ came to save, and that world of sinners shall avoid of sinners that Christ came at save, and that world of sinners shall appear a world of saints at the last, at the Redeemer's right hand it is The list. the Redeemer's right hand.
+'I, if I be lifted up will draw all men unto me; he has done so in the same there intended up will draw all men unto me; he has done so in the sense there intended, all classes and orders of men he has drawn unto him; and will continue and will be an expectation and w has drawn unto him; and will continue to do so.
+It is not therefore a mere metropolitan tabernacle, nor a mere Surrey Tabernacle, that he came to found, but a cosmonolitan one; one to which all the came to found, but a cosmopolitan one; one to which all nations should flow; he being the minister of the sanctuary and of the true tables should flow; he being and minister of the sanctuary and of the true tabernacle, that God pitched, and